-In 2015, total annual compensation (pay and benefits) for Class I freight rail employees covered in the current round of national bargaining averaged approximately $113,000.
-This is almost 55 percent higher than the total compensation for the average full-time U.S. employee ($73,000) that year.
+In 2016, total annual compensation (pay and benefits) for Class I freight rail employees covered in the current round of national bargaining averaged approximately $112,000.
+This is 51 percent higher than the total compensation for the average full-time U.S. employee ($74,407) for the same year.

-In addition to high pay and exceptional benefits, railroad employees enjoy longer careers than workers in other industries.
-On average, railroad employee tenure is nearly 13 years; their median tenure is just under 10 years.
-For comparison, the median tenure for private sector workers is just over four years, according to the U.S. Labor Department.
+In addition to high pay and exceptional benefits, railroad employees enjoy lengthy careers.
+On average, railroad employee tenure is significantly longer than other private sector workers, according to U.S. Labor Department data.